MalasadaTech/hIGMA/README.md

 </div>

 # hIGMA
 A sigma inspired data sharing concept (hunter's SIGMA).
 Share pivots just like SIGMA except it specific to pivots and uses DTF.
-The outputs can feed into masq-monitor, or thrintel sharing. hIGMA is for thruntellisearch analysts what SIGMA is for log sources.
+The outputs can feed into masq-monitor, or thrintel sharing. hIGMA is for thruntellisearch analysts what SIGMA is for detection engineers.

 # [DTF integration](https://github.com/MalasadaTech/defenders-threatmesh-framework)